-You would want to make a good impression on your friends when you introduce yourself on the first day in school or college.
+You would want to make a good impression on your friends when you introduce yourself on the first day in class at your school or college – or at some other gathering.
 Wouldn’t you?

 Is there a format (for the introduction) to follow?
 The organizer, for example, may ask to include your name, place you come from, and your hobbies in the introduction.